-libAppTelemetry - Google Analytics for shareware software (Windows, MacOS X)
+libAppTelemetry - Usage Analytics for shareware software (Windows, MacOS X)

-"No relationship can survive without effective and honest communication, and the special relationship that exists between you and your users is no exception.
+"No relationship can survive without effective and honest communication, and the special relationship that exists between you [the software developer] and your users is no exception.

 Yet development organizations too rarely exploit the most immediate communication tool at their disposal: their application."

 Read about the benefits of application statistics on this article of Sebastian Holst.